-It must be briefly stated outlining the major findings of the study.
-It should not come across as a repetition of the text in any other section.
+It must be briefly stated with major findings of the study.
+It must not be the repetition of the Abstract.

 Conflict of Interest

-If the study involves any human/animal subjects, there must be an approval from the Institutional Ethics Committee (IEC) as per the law of the author’s country.
-The journal management will not be responsible for any omission on the part of the authors.
-The evidence of approval must be provided, if applicable.
-In case there is no ethical approval required, the authors must mention ‘Not applicable’.
+If the study involves human/animal subjects, there must be an approval from the Institutional Ethics Committee (IEC) as per law of the author’s country.
+Journal Management will not be responsible for any lapse on part of the authors.
+If applicable, evidence of approval must be provided.

 Reference to a journal